Johndsalas/haven_for_hope_evictions_project/README.md

 * When exploration notebook is run it produces an additional export of the data containing only data from 2024

 **Bexar County eviction data was prepared using the following manner:**
-* The original data was provided by Bexar County to Ryan Orsinger, Director of Data Science and Research at Haven for Hope, who provided the data to me
+* The original data was The original data was collected from a [Bexar County open records request](https://www.bexar.org/2962/Open-Records-Requests)
 * Relevant columns were renamed for ease of use all other columns were dropped
 * Dropped rows with zip codes that were outside of San Antonio
 * Dropped rows with duplicate case numbers keeping only the row with the most recent judgement date for each unique case number